Codecademy/docs/content/python/concepts/lists/terms/sort/sort.md

 ---
-Title: ".sort()"
+Title: '.sort()'
-Description: "Sort the contents of the list it is called on."
+Description: 'Sort the contents of the list it is called on.'
 Subjects:
-  - "Data Science"
+  - 'Data Science'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Lists"
+  - 'Lists'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/data-science"
+  - 'paths/data-science'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 Sort the contents of the list it is called on.